harrymayr/Zendure-HA/README.md

 | Soc minimum | Number | Set minimum state of charge level |
 | AC Mode | Select | Choose between AC input or output mode |

-## Power Manager
+## ZendureManager
-The ZendureManager, can be used as a cluster manager.
+The ZendureManager, can be used to manage all Zendure devices.
-- For each phase the maximum output can be configured'
 - There are three mode of operation available for the Zendure Manger in order to mange how it operates:
     1) Off; the Zendure Manger does nothing.
     2) Manual power; the 'Zendure Manual Power' number is used to set discharging (if negative) and charging if positive.